Having too much breast milk – an oversupply – can be uncomfortable and can mean your baby struggles with feeding. Here are the signs and what to do…

 While engorgement can be normal, it’s unusual for this to last beyond the first six to eight weeks.
 That is, unless there’s been a longer gap between feeds.

-Mums who experience oversupply often feel engorged the majority of the time and find their milk supply always seems to exceed their baby’s needs.
+Mums who experience oversupply can feel engorged the majority of the time and find that their milk supply always seems to exceed their baby’s needs.

 What are the signs of having too much breast milk?

 You might notice the following if you have an oversupply of breast milk:

 - Your baby might struggle to maintain their latch – they might keep slipping off, letting go or slip to the end of the nipple (sometimes called ‘disordered’ feeding).
 If your baby comes off like this you may notice your milk spurting or flowing out of your nipples.